-Students are required to sit for the Level 1 examination following completion of coursework in Year Two and prior to beginning the Introduction to Clinical Rotations course in Year Three.
+Students are required to sit for the Level 1 examination following completion of coursework in Year Two and prior to beginning coursework for Year Three.
 This is a cognitive, computer-based examination that addresses learning objectives covered in the first two years of the curriculum.

-Level 2 is in two parts including a cognitive, computer-based examination (Level 2-CE) and a clinical skills examination utilizing standardized patients (Level 2-PE).
-These examinations are designed to assess a competence in the clinical practice of medicine.
-Students are eligible to sit for these examinations after receiving a passing score for Level 1.
+Level 2-CE includes a cognitive, computer-based examination.
+The examination is designed to assess competence in the clinical practice of medicine.
+Students are eligible to sit for the examination after receiving a passing score for Level 1.

 Computer-based examinations are administered off-campus at independent, third-party testing centers around the United States.
-The clinical skills examination is only offered at special testing centers in Pennsylvania and Illinois.
 Students are responsible for the timely scheduling of these examinations and will receive instructions from the Office of Academic Affairs as they become eligible.

-COMLEX-USA® also provides a Level 3 examination that students may take following graduation.
-Graduates successfully completing all three levels of the COMLEX-USA® series are eligible for licensure in all fifty states.
+COMLEX-USA[®] also provides a Level 3 examination that students may take following graduation.
+Graduates successfully completing all three levels of the COMLEX-USA[®] series are eligible for licensure in all fifty states.